-To satisfy the requirements of category 1B of the All-University Core Curriculum (AUCC), students must earn three credits in Mathematics.
+To satisfy the requirements of category 1B of the All-University Core Curriculum (AUCC), students must earn three credits in Quantitative Reasoning.
 These credits may be earned by:

 - Scoring well on the CSU Math Challenge Exam;

 - Presenting AP calculus scores of 3, 4, or 5 on the Calculus AB, Calculus BC, or Statistics exam -or- IB mathematics scores of a 4 or higher on either the standard or higher level exam (see Office of the Registrar for details on Advanced Placement and International Baccalaureate equivalencies);

 - Taking an approved CSU All-University Core Curriculum (AUCC) 1B Course (MATH or STAT);

 - Presenting suitable transfer credits from another accredited institution.